-HUD regulations define medical expenses at 24 CFR 5.603(b) to mean "medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."
+HUD regulations define health and medical care expenses at 24 CFR 5.603(b) to mean "health and medical care expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."

-The most current IRS Publication 502, Medical and Dental Expenses, will be used as a reference to determine the costs that qualify as medical expenses.
+The most current IRS Publication 502, Medical and Dental Expenses, will be used as a reference to determine the costs that qualify as health and medical care expenses.